Remod-org/RemLoad/README.md

 This returns a basic auth string, base64-encoded so that it can be used by the HttpWebRequest that downloads the plugin.

+## Caveat(s)

+  1. You should definitely use https.

+  2. Your Rust server must be able to trust the SSL/TLS cert used, so no self-signed certs.